-This course is designed to familiarize students with the major division of literature: poetry, prose, and drama.
+This course is designed to familiarize students with the major division of literature: fiction, poetry, and drama.
 Students will develop an understanding of and appreciation for literary elements.
-Special attention will be given to literary criticism.
-Course offering: Fall & Spring only.
-Prerequisite: Students must complete EN110 with a "C" or better before enrolling in this course
+Course offering: As needed.
+Prerequisite: Students must complete EN 110 Freshman Composition with a grade of "C" or better.